You will be asked to lie on a narrow table that slides into the center of the CT scanner. You will need to lie on your back for this test.

 In other cases, a CT of the lumbosacral spine may be done after injecting contrast dye into the spinal canal during a lumbar puncture to further check for pressure on the nerves.

-The scan will usually last a few minutes.
+The scan usually lasts a few minutes.